Holf/EnvVarInjectorHttpModule/README.md

 * A bin Folder which contains the EnvVarInjectorHttpModule.dll file that is output when you build the EnvVarInjectorHttpModule project.

 (I could create a NuGet package that does this, I suppose, maybe I'll get round to that...)

+And that's it!
+A genuinely two minute solution to all your Server-side to Browser Environment Variable needs.